 - client_id the ID of your system; for example: myid.myclient - scope set this to myid.rest.basic - redirect_uri set this to the URL of the page on your website to which the authorization code will be returned.
-This must be the same as the URL you specified in the appsettings.Production.json file. - response_type set this to code - code_challenge set this to the code challenge you generated.
+This must be the same as the URL you specified in the custom client configuration file. - response type set this to code - code_challenge set this to the code challenge you generated.
 This is the Base64 URL-encoded SHA-256 hash of the random code verifier you created. - code_challenge_method set this to S256